skeeto/x86-lookup/README.md

 Set `x86-lookup-pdf` to the path of your instruction set PDF (from the above link), then use `M-x x86-lookup`.
 It will open the PDF at the page for the chosen mnemonic.
-An index will be build before the first lookup (takes about 10 seconds).
+An index will be built before the first lookup (takes about 10 seconds).

 Suggested key binding: